Ketogenic Diet Benefits

 As you can see from the list above, the temporary unpleasant effects of switching to a ketogenic diet are totally worth it when you experience the many ketogenic diet benefits.

-If you have any lingering concerns, please remember that the latest scientific studies (visit the Nutrition and Metabolism Society) have shown that following a ketogenic diet plan is not detrimental to human health, if it is eaten while also minimizing carbohydrate intake.
+If you have any lingering concerns, please remember that the latest scientific studies (here's a list) have shown that following a ketogenic diet plan is not detrimental to human health, if it is eaten while also minimizing carbohydrate intake.
 This is the key to experiencing the long list of ketogenic diet benefits: eat a diet low in carbs, high in natural fats, and moderate in protein intake.

 It's only when you combine lots of fat and lots of carbohydrates in your diet that you get into trouble.
 The sugar from the carbohydrates drives up your insulin levels, and those high insulin levels cause any fat you eat to be stored immediately.
 This causes the weight gain associated with insulin resistance and starts the health problems that should be associated with a high carb diet.